curiousTauseef/libPCD8544/README.md

 # libPCD8544
 A simple driver and API for PCD8544 LCD (Nokia3310/5110) to be used with a Raspberry Pi.
-This driver uses either the hardware SPI or GPIO bit-banging (may not be as fast and stable always).
+This driver uses either the hardware SPI (very fast) or GPIO bit-banging (may not be as fast and stable always).

 Prerequisites